Programmers-Universal-Group/Support/.github/ISSUE_TEMPLATE/resume-review-md.md

 - Resume

 - You can also join the discord community [here](https://discord.gg/Q7BTD58JKr)
-- Feel free to check out other cool repositories of EddieHub Community [here](https://github.com/Programmers-Universal-Group)
+- Feel free to check out other cool repositories of PUG Community [here](https://github.com/Programmers-Universal-Group)